 The England and Wales census of 1851 finds them living in a barn, separate from other farm workers and employees who lived together in a large farmhouse.
 They would have been comfortable enough, used to living without a kitchen and the usual amenities.
 They would have spoken Irish, as 80% of people in Crossmolina did at that time and so communication with their fellow workers would have been difficult.
 None of the other inhabitants were from Ireland.

-By the census of 1861, the cousins had moved to lodgings in Wolverhampton, right in the heart of an irish immigrant population.
+By the census of 1861, the cousins had split and my ancestor had moved to Walsall, right in the heart of an Irish immigrant population.
 There is no mention of family members from the old country coming over to join them, and they never went back home to live.
 It’s hard to imagine what happened to the rest of the family.
 There are no burial records in Crossmolina.
 One can only presume that they, along with hundreds of thousands of other people, perished in the disaster.

 The McCarthys and the Clarkes met in the traditional metal working industries of the Black Country in the West Midlands.
 They had endured hardships beyond imagination.
 They had left behind them families and loved ones to seek a better life.
 They had left behind their travelling heritage, customs and way of life.
 They ended up in the grimy urban back to back squalor of a heavily industrialised part of England.